 From there, all you’ve got to do is top your burger with your favorite fixin’s and enjoy!

 If you want your burgers to be the star of the show, you should be cooking them on a pellet grill.
-The flavor benefits are totally worth it, because you’ll get a bolder, smokier taste that perfectly accents the natural, meaty goodness of your well-selected ground chuck.
+The flavour benefits are totally worth it, because you’ll get a bolder, smokier taste that perfectly accents the natural, meaty goodness of your well-selected ground chuck.

 When you cook a burger with a pellet grill, it’s just going to taste better.
 Logistically, pellets are also a simpler choice because they burn slow and hot, giving you great temperature control and consistency.
 A simple start-up also gets you grilling faster, while the convection heating process eliminates any flare ups as well as the need to babysit the grill.